kellynkts/Udacity_Data_Analyst_Nanodegree/P7-Design_an_A-B_Test/README.md

 * Duration of Experiment = 685,325 / 40,000 = 17.1 days

 From the above, noted that the duration of experiment is 17.1 days, which we would need to round-up to 18 days.
 If we round-down to 17 days, then we might not achieve the number of pageviews required.
 In conclusion, an experiment that requires 18 days would be deemed satisfactory.

+> #### Give your reasoning for the fraction you chose to divert.
+How risky do you think this experiment would be for Udacity?

+In this experiment, potential students are screened for their level of commitment i.e. if students can devote at least 5-hours per week in their choice of course.
+If potential students can agree to the recommended commitment, then students proceed to check-out as normal.
+However, potential students who hesitate to agree to the recommended commitment are not rejected, they are instead suggested not to enroll but still able to view videos and quizzes for free, without coaching support or a verified certificate.
+Hence, potential students do not suffer from physical, psychological or financial harm.
+During check-out process, potential students are asked for their credit card information, but this is independent of our experiment.
+The introduction of a screener does not burden Udacity's website and genuine potential students would still continue to enroll.
+In fact, the screener would encourage more potential students to enroll since the recommended commitment is reasonable i.e. minimum of 5-hours per week (it would be considered demanding if the recommended commitment is minimum 5-hours per day).
+Hence, in view that this experiment presents a low-risk for both Udacity and its potential students, I would prefer to divert 100% of traffic and complete the experiment within 18 days.
+Reducing the diverted traffic would require a longer experiment duration, which may increase some risks.

 ## Experiment Analysis